Chimney Sweep Services in Edgewater, CO: Your Trusted Local Experts

 What's Included in a Chimney Sweep Service?

-During a chimney sweep, our professional team will: – Use protective drop cloths to keep your home clean – Remove soot, debris, and creosote from the chimney, flue, and smoke chamber – Perform a visual inspection to identify cracks, leaks, or blockages – Provide a detailed report with recommendations for repairs or maintenance.
+During a chimney sweep, our crew lays protective drop cloths to keep your home clean, removes soot, debris, and creosote from the chimney, flue, and smoke chamber, runs a visual inspection to find cracks, leaks, or blockages, and hands you a detailed report with honest recommendations for any repairs or maintenance.

 How Long Does a Chimney Sweep Take?

-A standard chimney sweep typically takes 1-2 hours, depending on the size, condition, and level of buildup.
-If additional repairs or maintenance are needed, we’ll provide a precise estimate and timeline.
+A standard chimney sweep usually takes 1 to 2 hours, depending on the size, condition, and how much buildup we're dealing with.
+If you need extra repairs or maintenance, we'll give you a clear estimate and timeline before we start.

 Do Gas Fireplaces Need Chimney Cleaning?